Activist, hip-hop artist Devine Carama tapped to lead Lexington’s anti-violence initiative

 Mayor Linda Gorton announced Wednesday she has tapped Devine Carama to lead “One Lexington.”

+Carama is a local activist and hip-hop artist.
+He oversees several youth programs and teaches a course about hip hop and community engagement UK.
+He also collects coats for children in need.

+“I was reaching a point where I was doing a lot of different things, but I was like there has got to be a cohesive way that I can pull these connections and tools together,” Carama said.

-The program is designed to steer kids away from guns by keeping them engaged.
+The One Lexington program is designed to steer kids away from guns by keeping them engaged.

+Although he’s used to being hands-on, Carama says he’ll spend the next few weeks listening to how he can best serve the community.

+“I want to go and meet with some of these organizations on the ground,” Carama said.
+“I want to meet with our great police officers.
+I just want to learn, soak up some knowledge, then jump in and work because it’s again it’s going to be collective.”

 Copyright 2021 WKYT.
 All rights reserved.